-4 Data
+5 Data

-We deployed "mystery shoppers" to surreptitiously gather information about hake availability in fish markets, once during the ban (September 2015) before and after our interventions, and again six months later in March 2016.
+Figure 4 describes the timing of the interventions and data collection activities.
+We conducted seven different surveys in total.
+In order to gather information on vendor compliance, we deployed "mystery shoppers" to surreptitiously gather information about hake availability in fish markets, once during the ban (September 2015), both before and after our interventions started, and again six months later in March 2016.
 We conducted two rounds of surveys of consumers during those same two periods.
 We also surveyed fishermen at caletas and vendors at ferias to map the fish supply chain and investigate spillovers.
-Figure 4 describes the timing of the interventions and data collection activities.
-In total, seven different data sources are used in the analysis.